codeloaf/pi-dash/README.md

 Then, open your web browser and navigate to `http://localhost:5001`.

-## Credits:
+## Credits
 Initial development of Pi-dash was done by [Codeloaf](https://github.com/codeloaf).
-It has since been transferred to this repository for ongoing maintenance, as the original author is not currently active on GitHub.
+It has since been transferred to this repository for ongoing maintenance, as the original author is not active on GitHub.

 ## Disclaimer